maricsnel/WeeklySQLChallenge/Week 6.md

 Totalviews as (
 Select Count (Visit_Id) as Checkout_Page_Views
 from CTE
-Where checkout_page &gt; 0),
+Where checkout_page > 0),

 No_Purchase as(
   Select Count (Visit_Id) as No_Purchases
 from CTE
-Where checkout_page &gt; 0 and purchase = 0)
+Where checkout_page > 0 and purchase = 0)

 Select Round(No_Purchases::numeric/Checkout_Page_Views::numeric*100, 2) as Percentage_No_Purchase
 From Totalviews
 Cross Join No_Purchase;
 ```
+- "CTE":
+  - This CTE aggregates data for each "visit_id", counting occurrences of certain event types and page IDs.
+  - The `CASE` statements are used to selectively count events based on conditions.
+  - "Checkout_Page" is calculated as the sum of events with event_type 1 and page_id 12.
+  - "Purchase" is calculated as the sum of events with event_type 3.

+- "Totalviews":
+  - This CTE counts the total number of checkout page views from the "CTE" (Calculated in the previous CTE).
+  - It filters rows from the CTE where the "checkout_page" count is greater than 0.

+- "No_Purchase":
+  - This CTE counts the number of visits where there was a checkout page view (checkout_page count > 0) but no purchase (purchase count = 0).

+- The main query:
-This query calculates the percentage of visits that view the checkout page but do not have a purchase event.
-It first calculates the number of checkout page views and the number of visits without purchases using CTEs.
-Then, it calculates and presents the percentage of visits without purchases out of the total checkout page views.
+  - This query calculates the percentage of visits without a purchase relative to the total number of checkout page views.
+  - It performs a cross join between the "Totalviews" and "No_Purchase" CTEs.
+  - The percentage is calculated by dividing the count of visits without a purchase by the total number of checkout page views.

 | Percentage No Purchase |
 |------------------------|
 | 15.50                  |